Native Species-Rich Hedgerow with Trees BNG Units

 Trusted by Developers and Landowners

-Native Species-Rich Hedgerow with Trees
+What are Native Species-Rich Hedgerows with Trees?

 Hedgerows are linear boundaries of shrubs or trees over 20m long and less than 5m wide, with gaps no greater than 20m.
 A native species-rich hedgerow contains at least 80% cover of native woody species, and is defined as “with trees” where standard trees are present along its length.